lbain/lucybain/source/blog/2017/01-29-js-promises-errors-a-plus-vs-deferreds.html.md

 The differences are fairly subtle (I didn’t notice them until a co-worker told me about them), but important to note and interesting to play with for a blog post!

+**Note:** I’m not using asynchronous code in my because it make the examples more complicated and the logic harder to see.
+The examples below wouldn’t work the same way with async code (for example, `console.log`), but they clarify the intent.

 ## Promise’s state after an error

 ### Promises/A+